Tiha123/Tiha123/README.md

 ### Hi there 👋
-My name is Tiha123 and I'mt studying GitHub in university now.
+My name is Tiha123 and I'm studying game developement now.
 Feel free to watch!

 <!--